 Mythe d'Europe (voir aussi GRECE...)
 CESAR.
 GRECE : crise et antiquité (dessins d'humour et de presse) Town and Country in Miniature: Comic History of Rome Images.
 Gilbert Abbott A'Beckett.

 The comic history of Rome, illustrated by John Leech.
 London: Bradbury and Evans, .
 The Story of Oedipus Retold with Vegetables in Starring Roles.
 Parvulus periculosissimus ex omnibus est. Sisyphe rencontre Indiana Jones.
 Cyclops.
 BUv8vMCCQAAxOv4.jpg:large (JPEG Image, 761 × 645 pixels) Toga.
 Archimede.
 Spring Break Perséphone.
 Tumblr n1602hJ20A1qmoni4o1 r1 1280.
 News Muses.
 Centaure.
 Tourisme antique.
 Vase.
 Alpes.
 Cerberus.
 Chris Obrion.
 Poor zeus.
 Pensum.
 Sorry for the inconvenience... z23.
 Jco0402l.
 BgGPikBIcAAMAOw.
 BjmtDzQCQAANbBr.
 BdPDmz2CQAAjDHa.
 Bizarro CARROT 11 07 10.
 Gladiateur.
 BdoB5vtCYAA1xYB.
 Aeneas looks on the bright side forsan et haec olim meminisse iuvabit.
 A9hd6 CQAE2tMP.

 Later, an opportunistic legionary nabs the shield.
 Then...
 Professor Ibrox explains: "Whoo, tons of stuff here!
+Ruber et niger means 'red and black.'
 17 Things Latin Nerds Know To Be True.
 Roman Jokers by Gregory Hays.
 Laughter in Ancient Rome: On Joking, Tickling, and Cracking Up by Mary Beard University of California Press, 319 pp., $29.95 In 1984 the American satirist Veronica Geng was asked to introduce a reprint of Dwight Macdonald’s Parodies: An Anthology from Chaucer to Beerbohm—and After.

 Rather than writing a conventional preface, she decided to depict the authors in the anthology as characters from the Travis McGee mysteries of John D. MacDonald—or rather, from their jacket blurbs: “Cyril Connolly—whose bait box harbored a poisonous cargo”; “Robert Benchley—the Vietnam vet who drifted freely between the glittering cabanas of the Fun Coast and the oil-stained walkways of a derelict marina”; “Jane Austen—bright, petite, blonde, suntanned—she couldn’t get a license to open her health spa, but she didn’t need a license to kill.”
-Why is this piece funny?
-Yet another view would consider laughter as a displacement or release of emotional or psychological tension.
 What made Romans LOL?
 A review of Laughter in Ancient Rome, by Mary Beard.

 Roman humour may not have aged well but it’s still fascinating knowing what made them laugh At the beginning of The Art of Poetry, Horace tells a story that, he promises, will make anyone laugh: ‘If a painter wanted to put a horse’s head on a human neck, would you be able to keep your laughter in?’
 Would you?
 I certainly would.
 That’s the thing about Roman jokes: they’re not really very funny now.
+So, if you’re expecting to laugh at the things that made Romans laugh, prepared to be disappointed by Mary Beard’s latest book.
 Greek Myth Comix.
 Life of Brian - ROMANES EUNT DOMUS.
 The Monty Python Philosophy Football Match: The Greeks v. the Germans.
 "He has a wife you know" (Search results for: cartoonshumour)